hede5562/gtimeutils/README.md

 Usage
 -----

 The spacebar does it all!
-Press space to start timing, space to stop, space again to reset and space to start timing again.
+Press space to start timing, space to pause, space again to continue and r to reset the timer when it is paused.

 Installation
 ------------